apache/kylin/website/_dev/howto_release.md

 Verify your key:
 `gpg --list-sigs YOUR_NAME`

-Then add your key to your apache account, for example:
+Get the fingerprint of your key:
+`gpg --fingerprint YOUR_NAME`

+It will display the fingerprint like "Key fingerprint = XXXX XXXX ...", then add the fingerprint to your apache account at https://id.apache.org/ in "OpenPGP Public Key Primary Fingerprint" field; wait for a while the key will added to https://people.apache.org/keys/, for example:
 [https://people.apache.org/keys/committer/lukehan.asc](https://people.apache.org/keys/committer/lukehan.asc)
 Generate ASCII Amromed Key:
 `gpg -a --export YOUR_MAIL_ADDRESS > YOUR_NAME.asc &`